namdosanwannabe/BarnBuddy-Website/README.md

 Thanks for checking out BarnBuddy.

-## This is the live version the BarnBuddy
+## This is the live version of the BarnBuddy

 DEMO: https://barnbuddy.netlify.app/